top of page

 the Need

 The Nirgam people live in rural communities and have suffered years of mistreatment as minority people.
 For a time, they were recognized nationally for their talent for using natural dyes from tree bark to make yarn and weave vibrant red and black cloth.
 Today, manufactured clothing has reduced the demand for their artistry and forced the Nirgam to abandon their traditional looms for farming or manual labour.
 Economic decline has led many to heavy drinking.
+Although there are only a few churches in their region, the people are open to Christianity.
+Nirgam families who attend local churches struggle to connect with Scripture in the national language that is used in the services.
+They long to experience God’s Word in their own language.

 The Project